Click here for print-friendly PDF format.

 Notwithstanding the fact that Cole's adoption would preclude him from inheriting through his biological father, he might still be able to inherit through his biological paternal grandparents.
 If Pete's parents remained present during Cole's life, and maintained a close relationship with him, Cole would still be entitled to inherit from them under Pennsylvania law.
 This exception fairly reflects the loving relationship between the biological grandparents and child, and promotes a policy of favoring the maintenance of such relationships in cases concerning stepparent adoption.

 Many of these rules catch people off guard during the probate process, when it is already too late.
 Oftentimes, intestacy laws do not reflect the decedent's wishes.
 And in many cases, estate planning is not exactly a top priority.
-If you need help planning your estate, or need help with an adoption related matter, contact an experienced attorney at Notaro & Associates for help today.
+If you need help planning your estate, or need help with an adoption related matter, contact an experienced attorney at Notaro Epstein Family Law Group, P.C. for help today.
 (Blog by: Kim Seskin)